GUNDAANUTEJ/first-repo/README.md

 # first-repo
 what is the purpose of the repo
 Gunda Sai Naga Anu Teja.
-The entire world's population could fit inside Los Angeles.
+The entire world's population could fit inside Los Angeless.